funtruth/MafiaBox-Dev/src/modules/logic/README.md

 ## RETURN Logic
 ## Picking the Return Type
-- user clicks on the LogicPanel to show PickReturnType
+- user clicks on the LogicPanel to show EditToast
-- user selects a toast type from the list
-- preset options generate key
-- toaster generates string TODO
-- logic item -> data -> key, string